User manual

 VAC can be used on any Windows machine, regardless of its type.
 But there are some important issues since VAC is a kernel-mode driver, not a user-mode application.
 Please read about virtualized environment compatibility issues.

-Working remotely, please read about remote access compatibility issues.
+Using VAC in a remote session, please read about remote access compatibility issues.

 What are the difference between old and new 5.1 and 7.1 speaker/channel configurations?